dlisjak-bit/sql_tasks/README.md

 # SQL Runner Web App

-A lightweight browser SQL playground powered by Flask + DuckDB + CodeMirror.
+A lightweight browser SQL playground powered by Flask + SQLite + CodeMirror.
-You can upload CSVs, turn them into DuckDB tables, run SQL, parse LLM JSON, edit SQL interactively, and inspect output — all in one page.
+You can upload CSVs, turn them into SQLite tables, run SQL, parse LLM JSON, edit SQL interactively, and inspect output — all in one page.

 ---